elena19m/cloud-courses/website/docs/common/ci_cd/_argo_rollouts_canary.md

 student@cc-lab:~$ argo-rollouts get rollout go-simple-webserver -n default --watch
 ```

 To see the canary rollout in action, force a new deployment by changing the image tag in the `rollout.yaml` file.

-You can use an old image from GHCR (e.g. `ghcr.io/<your-github-username>/go-simple-webserver@sha256<hash>`) and push the changes to your repository.
+You can use an old image from GHCR (e.g. `ghcr.io/<your-github-username>/go-simple-webserver@sha256:<hash>`) and push the changes to your repository.

+To see the sha256 hash, go back to the `Packages` page in GitHub, go to the `ci_cd_lab` package, and you should see the hash by clicking the "three dots button" near the `Digest` label.

 You should be able to see the rollout process (the old image is marked as `stable` and the new one as `canary`) in Argo.